concise-ee/k8s-ws/README.md

 k8sCluster=k8s-ws-???
 gCloudProject=k8s-ws-???
 ```
-and run these one by one:
+and run following lines one by one:
 ```shell
 # after following command browser will be opened, where you should log into google cloud with Concise email to authenticate `gcloud` CLI
 gcloud auth login